snek-at/jaen/README.md

 | ![image](https://user-images.githubusercontent.com/83394650/124399008-16b7d780-dd19-11eb-84bb-769462d5440e.png) | ![image](https://user-images.githubusercontent.com/83394650/124401575-6c48b000-dd2a-11eb-8316-7f583e5e98d7.png) |

 ### First Deployment
 The `GITHUB_TOKEN` has limitations for the first deployment so we have to select the GitHub Pages branch on the repository settings tab.
-After that, do the second deployment like the following pictures.
+After that, follow the instrucions shown in the pictures below to deploy successfully.

 | First deployment failed | Go to the [settings tab](https://github.com/snek-at/jaen-template/settings/pages) |
 |---|---|